What is Metal Stamping & What is Metal Pressing

 Pressings and stampings can be used to become a part of many important products in modern day society, including bicycle parts, aeroplane parts and entire cans.
 In fact, pressings can be considered an instrumental part of the aerospace, automotive, and construction industries.
 We consider them so important that we even wrote a blog that considers the state of the world without having discovered stamping and pressing technology: Imagine a World Without Pressings and Stampings.

-The number of items produced through stamping is quite broad, which shows how integral they are to modern life.
+The number of items produced through stamping is quite broad, from clock springs to race car springs which shows how integral they are to modern life.
 Each different pressing will have its own meaning and importance within the industry it was created for.

 How Are Pressings and Stampings Produced?